apalarcon/alarconpy/README.md

 # Installation

 We recommend using the Alarconpy package in the Anaconda environment.
 Just clone the Alarconpy repository

+You can use conda install -c apa_py alarconpy

+or
 ```
 git clone  https://github.com/apalarcon/alarconpy.git